gaggigger/nodejs-rest-user-friends-manager/README.md

 # nodejs-rest-user-friends-manager

 Node.js + express + MySQL REST application for maintaining Users friends connections.

-## Requiremetns
+## Requirements

 For running this program you'll have to have:
-* node.js server
+* Node.js
-* MySQL database
+* MySQL
-installed.

 ## Configuration

-Before running nodejs-rest-user-friends-manager you'll have to make some adjustments:
+Before running nodejs-rest-user-friends-manager you'll have to make some preparations:

 1. Make sure you have created **user_friends** table